Mohamedelmahdy01/BurnMeter/readme.md

 ## **Methodology**
 1. **Data Preprocessing**:
-   - Merging datasets using `User_ID`.
+   - Merged datasets using `User_ID`.
-   - Cleaning and normalizing data to handle inconsistencies.
+   - Cleaned and normalized data to handle inconsistencies.
 2. **Feature Engineering**:
-   - Analyzing correlations between exercise metrics and calories burned.
+   - Analyzed correlations between exercise metrics and calories burned.
+   - Converted categorical data (e.g., gender) into numerical values.
 3. **Model Development**:
-   - Training machine learning models (e.g., Linear Regression, Random Forest, Neural Networks).
+   - Used the **XGBoost Regressor** to train a model on the processed data.
-   - Evaluating model performance using metrics such as RMSE and MAE.
+   - Evaluated the model's performance using metrics such as Mean Absolute Error (MAE).
 4. **Personalized Insights**:
-   - Using model predictions to provide individualized exercise recommendations.
+   - Used model predictions to provide individualized exercise recommendations.

 ---

 ## **Technologies Used**
 - **Programming Language**: Python
-- **Libraries**: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
+- **Libraries**: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, XGBoost
 - **Tools**: Jupyter Notebook

 ---